nilsanilsson/nilsanilsson.github.io/_pages/about.md

 My main research interests include the **theory and phenomenology of spacetime-symmetry breaking in gravity and cosmology**, which I explore using effective-field theory techniques.
 I am also interested in early-Universe physics, cosmic tensions, and the mathematics of group theory.
 One of my current long-term projects focuses on Post-Newtonian theory and the generation of gravitational waves by compact sources in the presence of spacetime-symmetry breaking.

+News
+: 30 April 2024: My paper on dynamical dark energy and spacetime-symmetry breaking was accepted in Physics of the Dark Universe.
+A preprint version can be accessed [here](https://arxiv.org/pdf/2307.10290)
+: 16 April 2024: I started my new position as Senior Researcher at IBS-CTPU CGA in Daejeon, Korea!

 Memberships
 ======
 * I am co-chair of the Early-Career Scientist working group of the [LISA](https://www.elisascience.org/) (Light Interferometer Space Antenna) consortium, where I also contribute to the Fundamental Physics and Cosmology working groups.